umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 #### Examine v0.1.83+ ####

-Examine v0.1.83 introduced a new `directoryFactory` which should be added to all indexers
+Examine v0.1.83 introduced a new `directoryFactory` which should be added to all indexers in the `~/Config/ExamineSettings.config` file

     directoryFactory="Examine.LuceneEngine.Directories.TempEnvDirectoryFactory,Examine"